 First, we’re kicking off [email protected].
-Beginning Thursday, March 19th we’ll be serving live guided meditations on our social channels with experts in the field, including Sharon Salzberg, Mirabai Bush, Rhonda Magee, Bob Stahl, Elaine Smookler, Cara Bradley, Mitch Abblett, Mark Bertin, Anne Alexander, and more.
+Beginning Thursday, March 19th we’ll be serving live guided meditations on our social channels with experts in the field, including Sharon Salzberg, Mirabai Bush, Rhonda Magee, Bob Stahl, Elaine Smookler, Cara Bradley, Mitch Abblett, Mark Bertin, Barry Boyce, Anne Alexander, and more.
 Look for [email protected] meditations Mondays, Wednesdays, and Fridays at 3pm ET on our Facebook page.
 Watch all of the live videos we’ve served so far by clicking here.

 Discounted Access to Our Premium Course:

 Find Calm and Nourish Resilience

 We’re also offering free access to our premium mindfulness course, Find Calm and Nourish Resilience.